Kent County Council

-Kent County Council is a county council that governs most of the county of Kent in England.
-It is the upper tier of elected local government, below which are 12 district councils, and around 300 town and parish councils.
+Kent County Council is a county council that governs the non-metropolitan county of Kent in England.
+The non-metropolitan county is smaller than the ceremonial county, which additionally includes the unitary authority of Medway.
+Kent County Council is the upper tier of elected local government, below which are 12 district councils, and around 300 town and parish councils.
 The county council has 81 elected councillors.
-The chief executive and chief officers are responsible for the day-to-day running of the council.
-Roger Gough is the leader of the council as of October 2019.
-Kent County Council is currently controlled by the Conservative Party with 61 seats.
-The Labour Party have 7 seats.
 It is one of the largest local authorities in England in terms of population served and the largest local authority of its type.

-In November 2022, the county council stated it, alongside Hampshire County Council, may face bankruptcy within 12 months due to austerity cuts.
+The council is based at County Hall in Maidstone.
+It had been under Conservative majority control from 1997 to 2025 when Reform UK took control.